acute0203/iiiFinalProject/README.md

 2014/11/03
 ===============
-1. "Crawer.py" is the code that can get immediately stock price and can clean by itself.it is executed by crontab with "shell script".
+1. "Crawer.py" is the code that can get immediately stock price and clean by itself.it is executed by crontab with "shell script".
 2. "Ngram code in shell --scala code" is the code that can make Ngram on spark.